|

 angles, aspects and tones to his film.
 As a result, The Right

-Stuff is a massively rich movie about the classic space race between USA and the Soviet Union in the middle of the 20th century.
+Stuff is a richly layered movie about the classic space race between USA and the Soviet Union in the middle of the 20th century.

-Kaufman backbones his subject on the history of aviation, centered
+Kaufman grounds his subject in the history of aviation, centred

 around the records of legendary pilot Chuck Yeager – and the people